luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 Standard representation for variants is VCF format.
 All variant callers produce VCFs from BAM alignment files.
 Each sample is represented as a column.
 Can view VCF files in IGV: [http://software.broadinstitute.org/software/igv/viewing_vcf_files](http://software.broadinstitute.org/software/igv/viewing_vcf_files)

+The first nine columns of a VCF file are:

+1.  `CHROM`: The chromosome (contig) on which the variant occurs
+2.  `POS`: The genomic coordinates on which the variant occurs.
+For deletions, the position given here are on of the bases preceding the event.
+3.  `ID`: An identifier for the variant (if it exists).
+Typically a dbSNP database if that is known.
+4.  `REF`: The reference allele on the forward strand.
+5.  `ALT`: The alternate allele(s) on the forward strand.
+More than one may be present.
+6.  `QUAL`: A probability that the  `REF/ALT`  variant exists at this site.
+It is in Phred scale, just as the FASTQ quality and the MAPQ field in the SAM file are.
+7.  `FILTER`: The name of filters that the variant fails to pass, or the value  `PASS`  if the variant passed all filters.
+If the  `FILTER`  value is  `.`, then no filtering has been applied to the record.
+8.  `INFO`: Contains the site-specific annotations represented as  `ID=VALUE`  format.
+9.  `FORMAT`: Sample-level annotations as colon separated TAGS:

 *FORMAT/AD* ..
 Allelic depth (Number=R,Type=Integer)
 *FORMAT/ADF* ..
 Allelic depths on the forward strand (Number=R,Type=Integer)
 *FORMAT/ADR* ..
 Allelic depths on the reverse strand (Number=R,Type=Integer)